mzlogin/awesome-adb/README.en.md

 adb shell am start -n org.mazhuang.boottimemeasure/.MainActivity --es "toast" "hello, world"
 ```

-The command above means starting MainActivity of the application with the package name `org.mazhuang.boottimemeasure` with a extra string infomation (key is 'toast' and value is 'hello, world').
+The command above means starting MainActivity of the application with the package name `org.mazhuang.boottimemeasure` with an extra string information (key is 'toast' and value is 'hello, world').

 ### Start a Service